 - Another window will ask you whether you want to add more data.
 Tap Yes to confirm.

 Your Windows 11 Start menu will now resemble its processor, although it will offer a few additional options.

-The Windows 11 interface displays the starts menu at the center of the screen.
-Some users may find this arrangement convenient, but most are used to seeing the menu bar in the bottom-left part of the desktop.
+If you are one of many that want to keep the Windows 11 interface but make some adjustments, you can adjust the Start Menu found at the center of the screen.
+Most users are accustomed to seeing the menu bar in the bottom-left part of the desktop.
 Moving the Start menu to its previous position will combine the look of Windows 10 with the functionality of Windows 11.
-To do so: